johnmartins/mdac/README.md

 The tool can be used at this link: [https://mdac.martinsson-bonde.com/](https://mdac.martinsson-bonde.com/)

+## INSTALLING/EXECUTING LOCALLY
+Building this project for local application (i.e., running **index.html** to use the application on your local computer) will *not* work by default.
+To enable this, go to `vite.config.js`, look for the "plugins" array, and uncomment `viteSingleFile()`.
+This will enable the application to be executed locally.

+After making this change, you can run `npm run build` to build a locally executable `dist/index.html`.

+If you do not do this, then executing `index.html` will merely result in a blank white page.

 ## How to use
 MDAC is an interactive data visualisation tool.
 It uses a parallel coordinates diagram to display the data, which the user can interact with by adding filters.